MORAL DILEMMMA

 iv) Consider alternative course of action, tracing the full implications of each, as ways of solving dilemma.

-v) Talk with colleagues seeking the suggestion and perspective of the dilemma.
+v) Talk with colleagues, seeking the suggestions and perspectives of the dilemma.

 vi) Arrive at a carefully reasoned judgment by weighing all the relevant moral factors and reasons in light of facts.